Links on Android Authority may earn us a commission. Learn more.

-To set up a Roku streaming device, first, connect it to your TV via one of its HDMI ports, then to power (a wall outlet or one of your TV's USB ports, depending on the device).
-If you haven't already, switch your TV to the correct input, then insert batteries into your Roku remote.
-You'll be greeted with the Roku setup interface, which will guide you through choosing a language, connecting to the internet, setting up your voice remote, and creating a Roku account.
+To set up a Roku streaming device, first connect it to your TV via one of its HDMI ports, then to power (a wall outlet or one of your TV's USB ports, depending on the device).
+If you haven't already, switch your TV to the correct input, then insert batteries into your Roku remote or (if it's rechargeable) put your remote into pairing mode.
+You'll be greeted with the Roku setup interface, which will guide you through choosing a language, connecting to the internet, setting up a voice remote, and creating a Roku account.

 How to set up Roku

 The beginning point is getting everything physically connected.
-Details may vary based on the exact device, but the general process goes like this:
+Details may vary based on your exact device, but the general process goes like this:

 - Plug your device into a power source using the supplied cable.
 A wall outlet is preferred, but Streaming Sticks can alternately use one of your TV’s USB ports so long as it’s powered.